merczmisi/sensor-data-acquisition/README.md

 # sensor-data-acquisition
-This is my iOS watchKit application thesis work.
-It enables you to collect sensor data from your phone and from your paired watch.
+This is the work of my dissertation.
+It is an application that enables you to collect sensor data from your phone and from your paired watch.